jptweb/IGME-110-Fall-2025/documents/p3-lofi-example.md

 ## Common Mistakes to Avoid

-Creating 9 separate mockups for 9 flows (you only need 5-7 screens total!)
+❌ Creating 7 separate mockups for 7 flows (you only need 5-7 screens total!)

-Making mockups too detailed (this is LO-fi, not hi-fi)
+❌ Making mockups too detailed (this is LO-fi, not hi-fi)

-Writing vague tasks ("Use the app" vs. "Find a recipe under 30 minutes")
+❌ Writing vague tasks ("Use the app" vs. "Find a recipe under 30 minutes")

-Forgetting to test all 3 personas (make sure at least one task covers each)
+❌ Forgetting to test all 3 personas (your 5 tasks should cover primary, power, AND casual users)

+❌ Making all flows about the primary user (remember: 3 primary, 2 power, 2 casual)

 Not bringing materials to class for iteration (bring paper/markers to update screens!)